x157/x157.github.io/UE5/Engine/Resave-Assets.md

 from [benui's Discord](https://discord.benui.ca/)
 who helped me figure out why the Editor was loading my project so slowly and how to fix it.

+Also thanks to `VesCodes` and `Anders Ljundberg` for providing additional useful info that has been added to this doc.